X Academic Staff: Dismissal, Discipline and Grievance Procedures and Related Matters

 Disciplinary action under this Part may be taken, and where found to be appropriate a penalty imposed, in respect of the following:

-(c) disruption of, or improper interference with, the activities of the School or of any employee, student, member of Governing Body or visitor (other than any lawful industrial action);
+- disruption of, or improper interference with, the activities of the School or of any employee, student, member of Board of Trustees or visitor (other than any lawful industrial action);

 10. Disciplinary procedures

-The Governing Body shall by Regulation promulgate disciplinary procedures for members of staff, which shall provide:
+The Board of Trustees shall by Regulation promulgate disciplinary procedures for members of staff, which shall provide:

 11. Code of Practice